 The 19F(p,g)20Ne and 19F(p,a)16O Reaction Rates and their Effect on Calcium Production in Population III Stars

 First generation, or Population III, stars have a different evolution than those of later generations owing to their initial primordial abundance composition.
-Most notably, the lack of carbon, oxygen, and nitrogen, means that primordial massive stars must rely on the less efficient p-p chains, thereby requiring the star to contract to reach temperatures high enough to eventually trigger .
-Even small amounts of the 12C(alpha,gamma)16O reactions begin feeding the CNO mass range and enable the CNO cycle to generate energy, but this occurs at higher temperature compared to later stellar generations.
+Most notably, the lack of carbon, oxygen, and nitrogen, means that, instead of the CNO cycle, primordial massive stars must rely on the less efficient p-p chains, thereby requiring the star to contract to reach temperatures high enough to eventually trigger triple alpha reaction.
+Even small amounts of the triple alpha reactions begin feeding the CNO mass range and enable the CNO cycle to generate energy, but this occurs at higher temperature compared to later stellar generations.
 It is currently an open question if the observed enhanced abundances of Ca in the most metal-poor stars could be a result of the high temperature H-burning conditions in the first massive stars.
+The idea is that these first massive stars injected the produced Ca through a supernova explosion into the interstellar material from which the metal poor stars, observed today, formed.